 You’re a gamer, a multitasker, a hard worker, and you’re determined to build a computer that reflects these positive characteristics within yourself.
 You’ve managed to put aside $900 of your hard-earned money, and maybe you’re going to hold out and step up to a $1,000 build.
 Or perhaps, you will opt to save a few dollars and check out one of our other, more affordable build guides.
-Regardless of what you decide, you’ve clicked on our build guide for a $900 budget, and we’re going to make sure you stay in budget and build the best computer you can using premium, all-new components.
+Regardless of what you decide, you’ve clicked on our best gaming pc under $900 guide , and we’re going to make sure you stay in budget and build the best gaming computer you can using premium, all-new components.

 Best Gaming PC Under 900